 ExTR review

-As a means of ensuring confidence among Scheme Members, newly accepted ExTLs shall submit a copy of the first completed ExTR to the ExMC Secretary who will arrange for it to be reviewed.
+As a means of ensuring confidence among Scheme Members, newly accepted ExTLs may be requested as a result of the assessment process to submit a copy of the first completed ExTR to the ExMC Secretary who will arrange for it to be reviewed.
 The outcome of this review may require corrective actions to be undertaken by the ExTL and review of further ExTRs.

 11.3 Acceptance of Additional Testing Facilities